linavixx/qhd-wallpapers/README.md

  - **Pixel:** Artworks or renders in a pixel-art style.
  - **Urban:** Anything taken in real life within a distinct urban environment.
  - **Nature:** Anything taken in real life with nature in the focus.

+**Note:** None of the content present here is owned by me or affiliated with me in any way.
+If there are your works that you would like to get removed or credited, contact me.